GaragePixel/Public-drafts-in-Mx2/fox/doc/gamesystem/Exercices/MCQdoc.md

 # Ink Variable-Length Nested Lists for MCQSelector

+# Ink Variable Structure for MCQSelector
+**Implementation by iDkP from GaragePixel - 2025-04-29 - Aida v1.2.3**

 ## Purpose
-This part of the document provides a comprehensive implementation approach for representing the MCQSelector's hierarchical data structure in Ink script language, demonstrating how to maintain multiple sections containing variable-length queries with variable-length option lists while working within Ink's variable system constraints.
+This technical document provides a streamlined implementation for representing the MCQSelector's hierarchical data structure in Ink script, showing how we can maintain sections with variable-length queries and options while working within Ink's variable system constraints.

 ## List of Functionality
-* Section/Query/Option hierarchy representation in Ink
+* Section/Query/Option hierarchy using string-encoded structure
 * Variable-length option lists per question
-* Query creation and management API
+* Section and query creation API
-* Section management functions
-* Query retrieval and display functions
+* Query retrieval functions
+* Section navigation capabilities
-* Quiz state serialization and restoration
+* Quiz state serialization
-* String-based hierarchical encoding
-* Complete compatibility with MCQSelector namecode system
+* MCQSelector namecode system compatibility (SnQn, SnAn format)
+* Minimal implementation with no unnecessary features

 ## Notes on Implementation

-Ink presents unique challenges for complex data structures due to its variable system limitations.
-This implementation uses delimiter-based string encoding to create a flexible hierarchy that supports variable-length lists at each level.
-This approach enables us to maintain the MCQSelector's structure while working entirely within Ink's native capabilities.
+Ink's variable system presents unique challenges for representing hierarchical data.
+This implementation uses delimiter-based string encoding to create the Section → Query → Options structure needed for MCQSelector while maintaining compatibility with our namecode system.
+The implementation focuses only on essential functionality with no unnecessary overhead.

 ```ink
 // Define our section storage and separator constants